huandney/Anki-Insert-Randomized-Lists/README.md

 * See the compatibility section above.

 If you are still encountering issues, or have any suggestions, do not hesitate to open a [new issue](https://github.com/huandney/Anki-Insert-Randomized-Lists/issues) or PR here.
 Describe what you are facing in detail, including the Anki version and any error messages you may be receiving.

+## License

+This project is licensed under the GNU General Public License v3.0.